Iloilo City: Shopping and retail

 SM City Iloilo is the largest mall in the city as well as in Western Visayas.

 Iloilo City is the shopping hub of Western Visayas since colonial times and has experienced a retail boom in the post-independence era.
 Hoskyn's Department Store, opened in 1877 on Calle Real, was the Philippines’ first department store, introducing fixed pricing and offering diverse goods from English wool to machinery.
 Acquired by the Que family post-World War II, it became Washington Supermart.
 Marymart Shopping Center opened in 1972, followed by SM Delgado in 1979—the first SM outside Manila—and The Atrium in 1993, a hotel-retail mix.

-Modern malls includes SM City Iloilo, opened in 1999, which is the city's largest mall, Robinsons Iloilo, Robinsons Jaro, Gaisano Capital La Paz, Gaisano Capital Iloilo City Center, and Megaworld’s Festive Walk Iloilo and Festive Walk Parade—the latter the country’s longest dining strip.
+Modern malls includes SM City Iloilo, opened in 1999, which is the city's largest mall, Robinsons Iloilo, Robinsons Jaro, Gaisano Capital La Paz, Gaisano Capital Iloilo City Center, and Megaworld's Festive Walk Iloilo and Festive Walk Parade—the latter the country's longest dining strip.
 Additional shopping centers include CityMall Tagbak, CityMall Parola, Jaro Town Square, GT Mall Molo, City Times Square, and The Shops at Atria by Ayala Malls.

 Upcoming mall developments include SM City Jaro, Sta.
 Lucia Mall, and Atria Gardens.
-Beyond the city center, malls on Iloilo City’s outskirts cater to growing suburban demand.
+Beyond the city center, malls on Iloilo City's outskirts cater to growing suburban demand.
 Vista Mall Iloilo, part of the 500-hectare Vista Estate township, is located in Oton.
 Other malls, including Robinsons Pavia, GT Plaza Pavia, and CityMall Ungka, are situated in Pavia.

 Culture

-Culture and tradition play a significant role in shaping Iloilo City’s heritage.
-Home to numerous cultural institutions, including national museums, heritage houses, and mansions, Iloilo is sometimes referred to as the "museum city" and "city of mansions."
+Culture and tradition play a significant role in shaping Iloilo City's heritage.
+With more than 300 years of being a Spanish colonial outpost in the far east, Ilonggo's culture is deeply shaped by Hispanic influences - from religion, cuisine, architecture, language, customs, and last names.
+The city which is home to numerous cultural institutions, including national museums, heritage zones, heritage houses, and mansions, Iloilo is sometimes referred to as the "museum city" and "city of mansions."
+Hailed as the first UNESCO Creative City of Gastronomy in the Philippines, the city is renowned for dishes like La Paz Batchoy, Kansi, Pancit Molo, Laswa, and Kadyos-Baboy-Langka.
+Iloilo also home to three festival it is known for: the Dinagyang Festival, Fiesta Candelaria, and Paraw Regatta Festival, which are flocked by tourists annually.